mmobin789/pixel/README.md

    - It only downloads the image per width and height of image view per **pixel** hence the name and pauses all loads when UI is not          available.
    - Signature Download (Same image download with same requested width and height will cancel previous such download in progress)
    - Synchronous load cancellation.
-   - Limited Networking support and more in future.
    - It allows to publish network response i-e JSON to a background thread as well.